How to overpay a personal loan + save money

 Even if you can only make small overpayments, it can be worth it if you want to reduce your outgoings and reduce your personal debt.

-Our plan is to continue overpaying by at least £100 per month and preferably more in 2020.
-Paying £100 extra per month will pay £1200 extra off our loan this year, on top of our normal monthly payments, will save us £120 in interest as well as reduce the monthly payments even more!
+We plan to continue overpaying by at least £100 per month, and preferably more next year.
+Paying £100 extra per month will pay £1200 extra off our loan this year, on top of our normal monthly payments.
+It will also save us £120 in interest as well, and reduce the minimum monthly payments if we need them lower in the future.

 As Tesco say ‘every little helps’!